lazyshamrock/Work-Templates/observations-prompt.md

      - Prompt interaction flow

 3. **Propose Instruction Updates**
-   - Draft proposed updates or additions in full Markdown format
+   - Draft proposed changes in full Markdown format
-   - Ensure proposals are suitable for direct inclusion in the project documentation
+   - Ensure proposals are suitable for direct inclusion
    - Do not silently change behavior based on reflections

 4. **Request Input**
-   - Ask clarifying questions where approval, prioritization, or tradeoffs are required
+   - Ask clarifying or approval questions as needed
-   - Clearly separate observations from proposed changes

-Output Requirements for Reflection Mode:
+Output Requirements:
-- A structured reflection report including:
+- Structured reflection report including:
-  1. Summary of what worked well and what could improve
+  1. What worked well and what could improve
-  2. Identified instruction files or sections requiring updates
+  2. Identified instruction updates
-  3. Proposed Markdown edits for review
+  3. Proposed Markdown edits
-  4. Follow-up questions, if applicable
+  4. Follow-up questions

-The purpose of reflection is learning and refinement, not retroactive correction.

 --------------------------------
 HELP AND META MODE
 --------------------------------

-If the user asks for help using the tool (e.g., “How should I use this?” or “Explain the process”):
+If the user asks for help using the tool:

-- Clearly explain the workflow
+- Explain the drafting workflow
-- Reinforce drafting philosophy (write long, refine later)
+- Reinforce focus on current state
-- Explain how iteration, review, and reflection are expected to work
+- Explain iteration, review, and reflection expectations

 Then ask whether they want to start drafting an observation.